airhorns/airhorns.github.com/.themes/journal/source/_posts/2011-07-05-neat-algorithms-harmony-search.markdown

 photo_credit: "Carter Brundage"
 categories: ['neat algos']
 ---
-Here I'll try and demonstrate a neat optimization algorithm based on the principles of performing jazz musicians by applying it to solve Sudoku puzzles.
+Here I'll try and demonstrate a neat optimization algorithm based on the principles of performing jazz musicians by applying it to solve Sudoku puzzles. __Update Sept 28th 2015__: Turns out this algorithm is ballyhoo and I don't like it any more, use something else.
+Kind of a fun idea though.
+See [http://www.dennisweyland.net/blog/?p=12](http://www.dennisweyland.net/blog/?p=12).

 Harmony Search (often abbreviated HS) is a [metaheuristic optimization](http://en.wikipedia.org/wiki/Metaheuristic) algorithm pioneered by [Dr Zong Woo Geem](https://sites.google.com/a/hydroteq.com/www/).
 Metaheuristic algorithms like harmony search attempt to find the optimal input to some objecting measure of quality, or in other words, find the "best" solution to a given problem.
 Harmony search has been successfully applied to a vast array of such problems, such as the Travelling Salesman problem, water network design, and actual algorithmic music generation.